deep-compute/kwikapi/README.md

 For more examples of KwikAPI with Tornado go through this [link](https://github.com/deep-compute/kwikapi.tornado/blob/master/README.md) and with Django go through this [link](https://github.com/deep-compute/kwikapi.django/blob/master/README.md)

 ## Mock request
-Mock request is for quickly testing `kwikapi`
+Mock request is for quickly testing `KwikAPI`
 ```python
 >>> import json